zacherysmith115/cmpsc445-api/README.md

 # cmpsc445-api
 Flask based API that returns historic data for a given security, and LSTM predictin forecast for that security

+# Important
+The use of the API assumes that the model repository is installed in the same parent directory as the API.
+Connects to the test.db file under data folder.

 # Enviroment
 A virtual enviroment would be recommend for this project utilzing python 3.8.10